Information Disclosure and Promotion Policy Design for Platforms: Proofs

-Let $\alpha^C \in \mathcal{A}^M$ correspond to the simple promotion policy where the one-period solution to \eqref{PlatformProblem:relaxedOptimizationProblem} with $\delta = 0$ is repeated $T$ times for every $\mu$.
+Let $\alpha^C \in \mathcal{A}^M$ correspond to the simple confounding promotion policy where the one-period solution to \eqref{PlatformProblem:relaxedOptimizationProblem} with $\delta = 0$ is repeated $T$ times for every $\mu$ (which is equivalent to the policy derived by solving problem \eqref{eq: ConfoundingProblemSimple} in \S\ref{sec: OptSimplePolicies}).
 By construction the seller's belief, myopically optimal price, and the expected welfare are the same in each period.
 Thus, the payoff generated by this policy given posterior belief $\mu_1 \in [0,1]$ is $ T\cdot W^C(\mu_1)$.

-\textbf{Existence of Optimal Signaling Mechanism} We now show that an optimal signal achieves $co(W^C)(\mu)$. $W^C(\mu)$ continuous in $\mu$ by the proof of Lemma \ref{lemma:ConvergenceOfWC}.
-Therefore, an optimal signal $\sigma \in \Sigma$ exists (see \cite{Kamenica2011} Corrollary 1 and discussion) and by \cite{Kamenica2011} Corrollary 2, the optimal signal at prior $\mu$ generates value $co(W^C)(\mu)$ in each period.
+\textbf{Existence of Optimal Signaling Mechanism.} We now show that an optimal signalling mechanism achieves $co(W^C)(\mu)$.
+Note that $W^C(\mu)$ is upper semicontinuous in $\mu$ by the proof of Lemma \ref{lemma:ConvergenceOfWC}.
+Therefore, an optimal signal $\sigma \in \Sigma$ exists (see \cite{Kamenica2011} Corollaries 1 and 2, and related discussion).
+It follows that given a prior of $\mu_0$, the optimal signal generates expected consumer surplus of $co(W^C)(\mu_0)$ in each period.